vladuemilian/CruceGame/docs/game-rules_en.md

 * Cards distrubtion will take place by dealer.
     1. In a game with 4 players (it will be called game of four), every player will get 6 cards.
-    2. In a game with 3 players, every player will get 8 cards.
+    2. In a game with 3 players, every player will get 7 cards, the rest of 3 cards will be taken by the winner of the biding.
+The winner of bidding must give a card(a poor card), to the opponents.
     3. In a game witn 2 players, every player will get 8 cards and 8 cards remain on the table (Cards face down).

+* At the first round, the game should choose a random dealer.
+The dealer will change in clockwise order after each round.
 * Every player, counting clockwise from the first who recived the cards, will place a bid.
 The dealer should be the last to place the bid.
 The bidding process will be described later.
 * After the bidding ends, the game starts.
-The winner of the bidding is the one who chooses the trump and will deal the first card (it must be a trump).
+The winner of the bidding is the one who chooses the trump (and take the 3 cards from the table if the game is made with 3 players) and will deal the first card (it must be a trump).
-* The winner of a round is the one who starts the next round, by placing a card on the table.
 * When the players have no more cards (note that all the players will always have the same number of cards), each player's score is computed.
 * The game proceeds to the next round, until the ending constraints are fulfilled.

+# A round will be valid and ready to start only when:
+    1. A player when it's his turn to bid, if the total number of cards points (defined bellow in the table card table points) is less than 10, this player have option to remake the round.
+    2. After biding ends, the opponent team (in a game with three players, there will be 2 opponents) must have at least one trump.
+	3. The biding value is greater than 0.

+	* In case when one of those rules are violated, the round will restart with the same dealer, in the same order of biding.

 # The bidding